 Generally, salons offer free removal for returning customers, or removal for a flat fee around 1,000 yen.
 To remove gel nails from another salon, you can expect to pay 2,000-3,000 yen.

 Right now, tax is at 8%.

 If the high costs still puts you off, remember this: when you go to a reputable salon, that 8,000 yen or 9,000 yen will last you for at least 3 to 4 weeks, with minimal chipping or lifting (when the gel separates from the nail bed).

-It’s the reason why, after all these years, I still entrust my hands and nails to the artist at Goldy.
+It’s the reason why, after all these years, I still entrust my nails to the amazing artists at Goldy.
 I know I’m getting my money’s worth!

 View this post on Instagram